yuliuwen/yuliuwen.github.io/index.md

 - **2025.06, 2024.06, 2023.12, 2023.06** Institute of Logic and Cognition, Zhejiang University, China

 ### Talks
+- **2026.01** SCALE: A Framework for AI and Law Alignment, at AAAI bridge program of AI and Law, Singapore.
 - **2025.12** Contrary-to-Duty Rights: From Hohfeld To Agreement Revision, at the 38th International Conference on Legal Knowledge and Information Systems (JURIX 2025).
 - **2025.12** A Principle–Based Robustness Analysis of Labeling–Based Bipolar Argumentation Semantics, at the Luxembourg Logic & AI Summit (LUXLOGAI 2025).
 - **2025.11** Reasons and Arguments in Artificial Intelligence (Invited talk, together with Leon van der Torre), at the international research workshop of The Weight of Reasons and Normative Reasoning.